 It’s currently available for Dexcom G4, Decom Share with Android, Dexcom Share/GT with iOS, and Medtronic.

-We assume that it’ll also become available for more platforms in the near future.
+We assume that it’ll also become available for more platforms soon.
 But that’s about it for now.

 - Allows you to track another person’s data from pretty much anywhere there is internet access